 The Business Ambition for Ireland's Presidency

-The Irish Presidency takes place at a pivotal time for Ireland and Europe.
+With Ireland assuming the Presidency of the Council of the EU on 1 July, we are entering a pivotal moment for our country and for Europe.
 A decade defined by disruption has shown that competitiveness and resilience are now inseparable.
-Europe’s resilience continues to be tested by war on its borders, energy and growing geopolitical fragmentation.
+Europe’s resilience continues to be tested by war on its borders, energy, and growing geopolitical fragmentation.

 Trade and investment: Strengthening relationships, maximising opportunities